fairtracks/fairtracks.net/content/markdown/tracks/tracks-04-finding-tracks.md

       client](https://hyperbrowser.uio.no/trackfind_test) in the form of a [GSuite metadata file](/standards/#standards-04-gsuite).
-The HyperBrowser  TrackFind client tool illustrates a unconventional approach towards dataset discovery in that the search consists of a series of filtering steps on mostly categorical fields, where the  the possible values to choose from are dynamically reduced according to what is possible based on the previously selected filtering criteria.
+The HyperBrowser  TrackFind client tool illustrates a unconventional approach towards dataset discovery in that the search consists of a series of filtering steps on mostly categorical fields, where the possible values to choose from are dynamically reduced according to what is possible based on the previously selected filtering criteria.
     zoomable: true
 ---